benlue/coServ/README.md

 + Support a very powerful CSS preprocessor called JASS.

 In the end, you may find there is really only one thing that matters.
-With coServ, developers can focus on coding and have fun instead of spending hours to learn and harness a platform just to get things going.
+With coServ, developers can focus on coding and have fun.
+Forget spending numerous hours to learn and harness a platform just to get things going.

 ## Get started